 I’m still not perfect at it but it’s something I think about and focus on just about every day.

-If you are going to foster and grow the love you have now, taking ownership of your behavior and choices is my #1 ways to help your relationship grow.
+If you are going to foster and grow the love you have now, taking ownership of your behavior and choices is my #1 way to help your relationship grow.

 The pain of taking ownership vs avoiding it

-Sometimes we say or do things that are truly terrible and we wish we hadn’t.
+Sometimes we say or do truly terrible things and we wish we hadn’t.

 We trick ourselves into thinking its easier to pretend it never happened, lie about it or downplay it.
 It’s not easier.

 While admitting a huge mistake can be hard and may have consequences, it’s nothing compared to keeping it bottled up inside and living with it.

 Of course, the type of transgression affects the outcome, but a funny thing happens when we truly offer a heartfelt apology.